maxkoste/maxkoste/README.md

 # Hey there, I'm Max 👋

 Welcome to my GitHub!
-I'm **Max Koste**, computer science student and musician!
+I'm **Max Koste**, computer science student at Malmö University and musician!

 ## 💻 What I'm up to right now
 - Currently working on application architecture and backend with Java and python.